mehmetgecen/mehmetgecen/README.md

 ### Hi there 👋

 I am Mehmet, a computer enginnering student and passionate Unity game developer with over 3 years of experience.
-Creating fun and engaging games.
 I specialize in creating 3D games for PC and mobile platforms.

 - 🔭 I’m currently working on a Case Study for RPG Genre on Unity.
 - 🌱 I’m currently learning Core Mechanics, Design Patterns, Game Architecture via my personal projects.